aliakoe1/DH110/README.md

 I then conducted research on the target users to better understand how to tailor the platform to different generations.
 I used a mixture of active and passive interaction, first studying the conversation topics that naturally came up and then asked them questions about how they interact with their family members currently.
 I organized a dinner with some of my roommates and my friend Emily's grandparents.
 We went over to dinner and I was able to understand that users <b> wish to share small moments to keep each other updated to faciliate in person interaction</b>.

 ## UX Storytelling
-I then generated user personas based on my research to create a clear image of the
+I then generated user personas based on my research to create a clear image of the users.
+I focused on the different age ranges of the families and generated three different personas: a teen in college, a mother at home, and a grandmother.
+Creating multiple personas enabled me to gain understanding on multiple perspectives for this platform.
+< img src = "https://github.com/aliakoe1/DH110/blob/main/user%20scenarios/anneabout.png" width = "400" height = "600">